greg-raven/Department-21/_posts/2009-02-20-wild-things.md

 The old man just stared.

-The young man said, “What’s the matter old timer, never done anything wild in your life?”
+The young man said, "What's the matter old timer, never done anything wild in your life?"

-The old man replied, “The wildest thing I even did was to get so drunk I had sex with a parrot.
-I was just wondering if you were my son.”
+The old man replied, "The wildest thing I even did was to get so drunk I had sex with a parrot.
+I was just wondering if you were my son."